Editor’s Note: This post has been updated with new content. 🙂

 Before you start your first landing page test using The Breadcrumb Technique, it’s important to understand why it works.

-But even before we do that, we have to look at the why one of the most common conversion rate optimization tactics can fall flat on its face.
+But even before we do that, we have to look at the why one of the most common conversion rate optimization tactics often falls flat on its face.

 You’ve heard the idea of lessening the number of form fields to increase conversion rates, right?